MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 <div markdown="1" class="text-justify">

-The note template in the cluster section of the configuration **defines the properties of all nodes** in the cluster.
+The node template section of the cluster configuration **defines the properties of all nodes** in the cluster.
-This includes the properties of the operating system (OS), DNS, and virtual machine user.
+This includes the properties of the operating system (OS), DNS, and the virtual machine user.

 ## Configuration